openstack/openstack-ansible/doc/source/admin/maintenance-tasks/galera.rst

        wsrep_cluster_status      Primary

 #.
 If MariaDB fails to start on any of the failed nodes, run the
-   ``mysqld`` command and perform further analysis on the output.
+   ``mariadbd`` command and perform further analysis on the output.
 As a last resort, rebuild the container for the node.

 Recover a complete environment failure